asterick/jcoas/README.md

 4. "MOV" is an alias for "SET" (Short hand)
 5. Complex expressions are permitted
 6. Comments may use C-style (// ... \n, /* ... */), or DASM style (; ... \n)
+7. Macros and equations are scoped in .proc blocks
+8. labels prefixed with an underscore (_) are scoped in .proc blocks

 ###EXAMPLE
     .org 0x1000 ; Code should be relative to 0x1000, does not include actual code